riad-azz/instagram-video-downloader/README.md

 UPSTASH_TOKEN="YOUR-UPSTASH-TOKEN"
 ```

-More config options in `src/config/upstash.ts`.
+All ratelimit configs can be found in `src/config/upstash.ts`.

 If you would like to change the ban identifier (default is IP) you can change it in `src/middleware.ts`.